doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 How did that happen?

-1. we have 7 clusters
+1. we have 6 clusters
 1. each cluster has 6 worker nodes
-1. each team deployed a job that ran 5 hello-worlds to completion, in parallel - fancy stuff!
+1. each team deployed a job that ran 6 hello-worlds to completion, in parallel - fancy stuff!
-1. for freshness, each of those hello-world jobs `Always` pulls 3 versions of `hello-world` image: `latest`, `linux` and `nanoserver`!
+1. for freshness, each of those hello-world jobs `Always` pulls 3* versions of the `hello-world` image.

+> \* Two of `latest`, `linux`, `nanoserver` depends on your host Operating System!

-That's **7 clusters * 5 pods * 3 containers = 105 image pulls**
+That's **6 clusters * 6 pods * 3 containers = 108 image pulls**

 ![ErrImagePull: Too Many Clusters Pull From Dockerhub](./3-too-many-workers-pull-from-public.drawio.svg)